 Be Careful with Social Media

 Watch what you do online on sites like Facebook with regard to saying bad things about your students, university or coworkers.
 Yes, people really do check.
+And yes, people have certainly gotten fired over things they did online.

 Boundaries: Get Some!